 Gonzales (Oct.
 2, 1835, TX) - Texans defeated Mexicans; "Come and Take It" flag

 Alamo (Feb.
 23 - Mar.
-6, 1836, TX) - Santa Anna (Mexico) captured fort in San Antonio under
+6, 1836, TX) - Antonio Lopez de Santa Anna (Mexico) captured fort in

-Travis, Bowie, and Crockett (Texas)
+San Antonio under William Travis, James Bowie, and Davy Crockett (Texas)

 San Jacinto (Apr.
-21, 1836, TX) - Houston (Texas) forced surrender of Santa Anna (Mexico);
+21, 1836, TX) - Sam Houston (Texas) forced surrender of Antonio Lopez de

-"Remember the Alamo!
+Santa Anna (Mexico); "Remember the Alamo!
 Remember Goliad!" battle cry

 Mexican-American War

-Palo Alto (May 8, 1846, TX) - Taylor defeated Arista (Mexico) near Brownsville
+Palo Alto (May 8, 1846, TX) - Zachary Taylor defeated Mariano Arista (Mexico) near Brownsville

 Buena Vista (Feb.
-22-23, 1847, Saltillo Mexico) - Taylor (US) defeated Santa Anna (Mexico);
+22-23, 1847, Saltillo Mexico) - Zachary Taylor (US) defeated Antonio Lopez

-Davis led the "MS Rifles"
+de Santa Anna (Mexico); Jefferson Davis led the "MS Rifles"

 Vera Cruz (Mar.
-9, 1847, Mexico) - Scott (US) landed at Vera Cruz and began march to Mexico
+9, 1847, Mexico) - Winfield Scott (US) landed at Vera Cruz and began march to Mexico

 City

 Cerro Gordo (Apr.
-17-18, 1847, Mexico) - Scott (US) continued advance from Veracruz to
+17-18, 1847, Mexico) - Winfield Scott (US) continued advance from Veracruz to

 Contreras (Aug.
-19-20, 1847, Mexico) - Valencia (Mexico) repelled Pillow's (US) advance unit of
+19-20, 1847, Mexico) - Gabriel Valencia (Mexico) repelled Gideon Johnson Pillow's

-Scott's army, but Lee (US) regrouped and captured the hill guarding the route to Texcoco
+the hill guarding the route to Texcoco

 Chapultepec (Sept.
-12-13, 1847, Mexico) - Scott (US) captured inner defenses of Mexico City
+12-13, 1847, Mexico) - Winfield Scott (US) captured inner defenses of Mexico City

-from Santa Anna (Mexico)
+from Antonio Lopez de Santa Anna (Mexico)

 Crimean War